ikonomov/DiabloX/README.md

          * Quick Spells: F1-F8 [F5-F8]
          * Pause: Pause [Pause or P]
          * unbound: Quick Load, increase/decrease gamma
-   * Hellfire has been modified to function like Diablo:
-      * Diablo and Na-Krul have been assigned mlvl 30.
-      * One of the four drops from Na-Krul, book of Apocalypse, has been changed to a random book with qlvl of 8 or higher.
-      * Traps.
-      * Stores:
-         * Wirt's price modifier (50% more expensive).
-         * Maximum prices for items sold in town is 140,000 (135,000 at Wirt).
-         * Wirt's inventory is not influenced by the character's class, stats or items already carried.
-         * Griswold and Wirt do not sell staves.
-         * Griswold's inventory is not influenced by the character's stats or items already carried.
-         * Number of items in Griswold's inventory.
-         * Number of items in Pepin's inventory.
-         * Number of items in Adria's inventory.
-         * Adria sells books at random.
-      * Disabled blocking elemental attacks while having higher than 0% resistances.
-      * Range of magma ball and spit attack.
-      * Blocking does not deflect missiles.
-      * Speed of arrows while using fast bows.
-      * Damages target’s armor affix.
-      * Removed (added by Hellfire):
-         * affixes
-         * unique items except quest items
-         * spells, staves and scrolls
-         * oils and runes
-         * shrines
-      * Elixir of Magic and Vitality do not restore mana or life.
-      * Sorcerer starts the game equipped with Short Staff of Charged Bolt [Mana].

    * Diablo has been modified to function like Hellfire:
       * Sorcerer's mana cost for spells is 1/2 without going below the minimum.
       * Monsters health regeneration is not affected by having fire arrows equipped.